DaveyJH/first-project/README.md

 ### Useful resources

 - https://codeinstitute.net/
-  - I am just starting a full stack developement diploma with these guuys.
+  - I am just starting a full stack developement diploma with these guys.
 So far, so good!

 ## Author